-- a) hazards; - b) elements exposed to those hazards; and
+- a) hazards;

+- b) elements exposed to those hazards; and

+- c) main impacts that the identified hazards might cause on the identified exposed elements.

-The identified hazards for the municipality of Camerino are recorded in Table 9 below and have been identified based on the hazard classification C40 City Climate Hazard Taxonomy18 which is broken down into main hazard types and hazard subtypes.
+The identified hazards for the municipality of Camerino are recorded in Table 9 below and have been identified based on the hazard classification C40 City Climate Hazard Taxonomy20 which is broken down into main hazard types and hazard subtypes.
 These are also highlighted in the preliminary resilience assessment presented in Section 7 of this report.
 According to this classification system, two main hazard clusters were identified in Camerino, namely: meteorological and geophysical (Table 9).
 As far as meteorological events are concerned, heavy snow was identified by the city as one of the main hazards in Camerino.
-Whereas for geophysical hazards, earthquakes are the main concern, followed by mass movements of different nature, such as landslides and rock falls (see Table 9).
+Whereas for geophysical hazards, the seismic events are the main concern, followed by mass movements of different nature, such as landslides and rock falls (see Table 9).